 Extreme pain, though, causes a more complicated natural response that depresses immune function, interferes with blood clotting and wound healing, and negatively affects the cardiovascular system.
 Extreme pain can also permanently rewire neural pathways to create a “pain memory” that keeps pets feeling pain long after the injury has healed.
 It’s as if the normal highway a nerve impulse travels is repeatedly forced to “detour” from the safe path and instead leap off the same painful cliff.

-Pain Management for Puppies
+Pain Management for Young Dogs

 The most common pain relievers are over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin.
 NSAIDs can be very helpful for a variety of painful conditions, from arthritis to cancer.